jetbrains-academy/introduction_to_python/Modules and packages/From import/task.md

 ## from import

-One form of the import statement imports names `from` a module directly into the importing module's symbol table.
-This way you can use the imported name directly without the `module_name` prefix.
+One form of the import statement imports names `from` a module directly.
+This way you can use the imported name without the `module_name` prefix.
 For example:

 ```python
 from calculator import Add